haribalji/EDA/README.md

 by doing the analysis we can also say that relationship between math_score and studyhours_perday it is strong postive relation but not perfect  with value of 0.5 by observing the graph

-#Inorder to analysis the single column data   we used the histogram with equal bins
+# Inorder to analysis the single column data   we used the histogram with equal bins
 <img width="640" height="480" alt="histplotgraph" src="https://github.com/user-attachments/assets/b934a727-c49f-4c74-9c17-3aca3cec3be4" />

+The histogram with KDE shows the distribution of math scores.
+The data is unimodal(one peak area) , indicating that most students scored between 40 and 60.
+The distribution appears bell shape which indicating it is normal and symmetric, with fewer observations in the lower and higher score ranges, forming the tails.

 # Then using boxplot
 <img width="640" height="480" alt="boxplotcurve" src="https://github.com/user-attachments/assets/4f28ed23-f816-49d0-a563-27fc6c6bae99" />